YutaOnodera/TmuxLayoutTemplate/README.md

 # <div style="text-align: center;"> Tmux Layout Template </div>

 ## Overview
-Tmux is a terminal multiplexer that can split a single terminal screen into multiple terminal screens called pane.
-Layout are stored in the "**Templates**" folder in the form of shell scripts.
-Also, if you have already created a layout, you can add it to "Templates".
+Tmux is a terminal multiplexer that can split a single terminal screen into multiple terminal screens called panes.
+Layouts are stored in the "**Templates**" folder in the form of shell scripts.
+Please try out the various templates.

 ## How to use
 ###